 She continued to her previous destination.
 Pressing the button on the closest elevator, she waited.
 The wolf girl’s name was Kari from school records—why would Sora and her want to play school?
 Kari’s certainly violent enough; she nearly escaped after she awoke if not for my intervention.
-Thinking back on the incident, she grinned.
-She’s no werewolf, that’s for sure.
+Curious though, she didn’t kill the scientists.
+Wasted time or a conscience?
+Thinking back on the incident, she smiled.
+She is no werewolf, that is for sure.
 She tore apart those bars and shrugged off silver bullets like flies.
-She might be … but I shouldn’t speculate.
+She might be … but I should not speculate.
 Information is key.

 Getting into an elevator as the doors slid open; she glared at the occupants, it took less than three seconds for them to leap out of the space.
 Pressing the key to the maximum detention floor, she stationed her eye at the retinal scanner for confirmation.
 After it recognized her identity, she leaned against the back wall.

 Most of the Tennessean monsters were willing to cooperate once they realized they were trapped; Kari didn’t even give me time to explain.
 She wasn’t hesitant in the least in killing three men and putting four more in emergency care; one took his own life, so he can’t be counted into the equation.
 Yes, she’s vicious; to make me use the thread Morgane stole from those dwarves in Scandinavia.